 Besides the overall star rating, the number of online reviews is also a powerful factor that customers consider when evaluating a business.
 How many reviews are enough?
 An average of 112 reviews would make consumers trust a business.

 This indicates that as consumers prefer businesses with a higher volume of reviews, business owners should actively and consistently encourage your customers to share their experience about your business.
 The more reviews your business has, the more credible you appear to consumers.
-You can easily ask for reviews by hanging a sign in your store (if you have a brick and mortar).
-You should also be asking for reviews via email and social media outlets.
-Facebook, Yelp, and Google My Business are all important places to collect reviews.

 - Online reviews can drive more sales